What is a Touchstones discussion?

 How are texts in Touchstones different?

-At Touchstones, we view texts not as ends in themselves, but as tools for navigating the processes that move a class toward inclusive discussion.
+At Touchstones, we view texts not as ends in themselves, but as tools for navigating the processes that move a class toward inclusive dialog.
 The texts in each Touchstones curriculum volume have been chosen and ordered in an intentional sequence with the goal of supporting inclusivity as classes build Essential Skills and move through The Four Stages.

 • The texts help participants work through the challenges of voice, power, and perceived legitimacy that arise in every group.